archiemartini/CV/README.md

 #### Action Tutoring (2021-present)
 Volunteer English Tutor
 - Helping teach disadvantaged children, aged 9-15, struggling with English.
-- Either in groups or 1 on 1, I found the process of supporting these children through their school terms and watching their confidence grow extremely rewarding
+- Either in groups or 1 on 1, I found the process of supporting these children through their school terms and watching their confidence grow extremely rewarding.

 ## Skills